On the Enabling of Multi-receiver Communications with Reconfigurable Intelligent Surfaces

 \subsection{Space division multiplexing}

 A simple strategy to meet the 5G criteria is to communicate with all the receivers concurrently.
 So, instead of multiplexing in the time domain, we can partition the area of the \ac{MS} and assign per user segments.
-This segmentation process is equivalent to dividing the original \ac{MS} into a collection of smaller \ac{MS}s, which inevitably follow by lowering the directivity.
+This segmentation process is equivalent to dividing the original \ac{MS} into tiles each may serve a single reflection \cite{9306896}, which inevitably follow by lowering the directivity.
 So, enlarging the \ac{MS} is essential to maintain the \ac{QoS} for multi-receiver scenarios.
 Figure \ref{fig:RC} illustrates an electromagnetic simulation performed with CST Microwave Studio \cite{CST}, in which the allocation of the \ac{MS} area amongst two beams reduces the directivity.